olimsaidov/research/evolution-analysis/diagrams/README.md

-# Jarima Platform Visual Documentation
+# E-Jarima Platform Visual Documentation

-This directory contains comprehensive visual representations of the Jarima platform from various perspectives.
+This directory contains comprehensive visual representations of the E-Jarima platform from various perspectives.
 Each diagram provides unique insights into different aspects of the system, supporting both technical understanding and business analysis.

 ## Diagram Collection